 The opening hours of the workshop and its physical store vary according to the tourist season.

 For a particular order or the receipt of an order, the workshop can be open to you by appointment during the closing periods.

-You can either send us a message or visit the Facebook page of La Blanche Hermine:
+You can either send us a message (SMS or email) or visit the Facebook page of La Blanche Hermine:

 The schedules on La Blanche Hermine Google page are always updated.

 Do not hesitate to check this page for reliable information.

 As proof of the seriousness of its activity, La Blanche Hermine is proud to quote the references of public organizations.

 Since 2019, La Blanche Hermine has been quoted in "Quimperlé artists' trail" published by the municipality of Quimperlé.